What is user research in UX design?

 TLDR:

-- Five users suffice for qualitative discovery; 30+ needed for statistical significance
+- Five users are enough for qualitative discovery; 30+ are needed for statistical significance

 According to Forrester research, every dollar invested in UX brings $100 in return, translating to a 9,900% ROI.
 An analysis of 42 website redesigns showed usability metrics increased by 135% on average following user research activities, with specific improvements including: